 Posted on December 27, 2020

 Happy Holidays everyone!
-This week, I decided to share something I started a while back and have spent some time polishing up: fills and solos from “How Many More Times” off of Led Zeppelin’s debut album, with John Bonham on drums.
+This week, I decided to share something I started a long time ago which I’ve recently polished up: fills and solos from “How Many More Times” off of Led Zeppelin’s debut album, with John Bonham on drums.

-I tried drumming along to it but the solo sections tripped me up; it was difficult to just play right through Bonham’s fills.
-So at the start of my senior year, I took my first shot at some serious transcribing with this tune.
+I tried drumming along to the song but the solo sections tripped me up; it was difficult to just play right through Bonham’s fills.
+So at the start of my senior year, I took my first shot at some serious transcribing with “How Many More Times”.
 I can’t say for sure when I started it; my earliest MuseScore project relating to this song is dated September 2014.
 On top of that, I dug up some old manuscript paper from my drum lesson days, and it sure looks like my teacher and I tried to figure out some of Bonham’s swing grooves about a month earlier:

 In any case, I called it done around the end of December.
 Yep… about four months of work for this one.